-How dare they say ++it is faster than it++
+How can they say ++it is faster than it++

 This is obviously NOT true for primitive types.
 No explanation required.